Database Migration Service Release Notes

 AWS Database Migration Service 3.5.3 release notes

-AWS DMS 3.5.3 brings Babelfish datatype support, S3 Parquet as a source, PostgreSQL 16.x, and a major Oracle to Redshift throughput boost, plus extensive data validation and CDC fixups across MySQL, Oracle, PostgreSQL, and S3.
+DMS 3.5.3 adds Babelfish datatype support, S3 Parquet as a source, PostgreSQL 16.x, and major throughput gains for Oracle to Redshift, plus broad fixes and logging improvements for reliability and validation.

 New features in AWS DMS 3.5.3